tshikororoda/dev-web-tutorial/README.md

 + Your website must include at least one _`list (ordered or unordered)`_, at least one _`table`_, and at least one _`image`_.
 + You should also have some content placed within _`paragraph`_.
 + Your website must have at least one stylesheet file.
 The stylesheet(s) must use at least five different _`CSS properties`_, and at least five different types of _`CSS selectors`_.
 You must use the _`#id selector`_ at least once, and the _`.class selector`_ at least once.
++ •	All symbols should be implemented using `HTML entities`.

 ***